Already a customer?

 We may process information that you post for publication on our website or app, such as wall posts or product ratings and reviews ("internal social data").
 This internal social data is public, and may be processed for the purposes of enabling interaction on the website or app between customers, winemakers and staff, and providing feedback to our winemakers on their products.
 We may also use your posts or reviews in our marketing materials to help us tell other customers about our products and services.
 In instances where internal social data is stored in an unstructured format (such as free text reviews and wall posts) it is exempt from our data retention rules, however may be deleted upon request.
 The legal basis for processing internal social data is consent.

 We may process data about your use of our website or app, and reaction to our emails and services ("usage data").
-The usage data may include your geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
+The usage data may include your geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use and your ratings.
 The sources of the usage data are our analytics packages (including, but not limited to Google Analytics) and email service providers.
 This usage data may be processed for the purposes of analysing the use of the website, emails and services.
 The legal basis for this processing is our legitimate interests, namely monitoring and improving our website and services.
+Your usage data may also be used to personalise offers and messages to you.
+The legal basis for this processing is our legitimate interests, namely providing better services to you including marketing based on your preferences.
+If you do not wish to receive personalised offers, you can exercise your right to object.

 We may process information that you provide to us for the purpose of subscribing to our direct marketing communications ("communication data").
 The communication data may include your name, email address, postal address, phone number or marketing preferences (update them here: www.nakedwines.com/account/communicationpreferences).
 This communication data may be processed for the purposes of contacting you with service notifications, such as that your order has been processed, or contacting you with relevant offers and messages.
 The legal basis for this processing is performance of a contract for service notifications and legitimate interests for direct marketing communications.